 Personalized ads are a pain.
 One day you search for black leather sofa-beds, and for the next month that’s all you see advertisements for online.
 But how do these ads follow you around?
 Well, third parties and your ISP can snoop on your online activity and sell it to advertisers who use it to target you with relevant products.
 A VPN hides your online activity from third parties and your ISP, making you practically invisible online.
 So if you're tired of personalized ads following you around online, keep your VPN on all the time.

-NordVPN’s CyberSec feature also protects you against malicious ads as well as websites that are known for phishing attacks and hosting malware.
-CyberSec is an invaluable tool to have as part of your VPN, especially since you can barely tell when an ad is malicious.
+NordVPN’s Threat Protection feature also uses an ad blocker to protect you against malicious ads as well as websites that are known for phishing attacks and hosting malware.
+Threat Protection is an invaluable tool to have as part of your VPN, especially since you can barely tell when an ad is malicious.
 Clicking on malicious ads can potentially download malware or a virus onto your device, and malicious websites can steal your personal information, especially since they’re not encrypted.

 VPNs are an everyday essential tool for privacy and security online.
 Think of a VPN as a virtual equivalent to window blinds in your house.

 Whenever we go online, we are being watched.
 Your ISP records every single website you visit, and unknown third parties track everything you do online.
 Your data is often sold to advertisers and traded with authorities, who often build complex profiles on citizens.
 And let’s face it: most aspects of our lives can be traced online – so information about you may be more revealing than you think.